Morebec/misas-go/README.md

 applied.
 This leads to a system that can be slightly inconsistent, and will require close attention to these potential inconsistencies.

-An interesting strategy is to used Delayed processing combined with event processing partitions, (e.g. one event processor per module) which can often drastically minimize the bottlenecks occasioned by having a problematic event.
+An interesting strategy is to used Delayed processing combined with event processing partitions, (e.g. one event processor per subsystem) which can often drastically minimize the bottlenecks occasioned by having a problematic event.

 ## Registering Event Handlers with the System